zephyrus21/zephyrus21/README.md

 <img src="piyush-final.gif" width="1000px">

-I'm **Piyush Pandey**, a Full Stack | MERN Stack Developer, looking to solve real-world problems🌏.
+I'm **Piyush Pandey**, a Front End Developer, looking to solve real-world problems🌏.
 Do 🌟 my repository if you find my project interesting, at least your star could make someone's day 😄.

 I love connecting with different people so if you want to say hi 💬 pandey.piyus@gmail.com, I'll be happy to have a chat with you!